 In accordance with the internal audit charter and NCGS §116-40.7, internal auditors have unrestricted access to all records, assets, and other resources of the organization, which are necessary to accomplish its objectives.
 Internal audit ensures the safekeeping and confidentiality of all records and information used during an engagement to the extent provided by NCGS §116-40.7.

-Internal audit develops an annual audit plan that is reviewed and approved by the Board of Governors' Committee on Audit, Risk Management, and Compliance and the UNC President.
-This plan identifies the engagement projects to be conducted during the upcoming fiscal year; however, it can be amended to include requested reviews, special projects, or changes in priority.
+Internal audit develops an audit plan, which is reviewed and approved by the Board of Governors Committee on Audit, Risk Management, and Compliance and the UNC System president.
+This plan identifies the engagement projects to be conducted during the upcoming fiscal year.
+However, throughout the year, needs are re-assessed and the audit plan may be amended to include requested reviews, special projects, or changes in priority.